Personal Injury Attorneys Servicing Myrtle Beach & Florence, SC

 - Economic damages compensate you for past and future medical and healthcare costs, lost wages, decreased future earning power, property damage, household services, and any other monetary costs resulting from your injury.

-- Non-economic damages compensate you for intangibles like physical pain, mental anguish, loss of neuromuscular or cognitive function, disfigurement, loss of limbs, loss of quality of life.
+- Non-economic damages compensate you for intangibles like physical pain, mental anguish, loss of neuromuscular or cognitive function, disfigurement, loss of limbs, and loss of quality of life.

 - Punitive damages offer extra compensation if the circumstances of your case involve especially egregious misconduct on the part of the defendant.
 If our sharp personal injury attorneys can prove malice, extreme negligence or recklessness, we may be able to get you punitive damages as well.
 Punitive damages are designed to punish the defendant and to prevent others from engaging in such abhorrent behavior.